 See Ann Buscherfeld if you have additional questions about payroll.

-Students who are presenting papers at conferences may request departmental support for their travel.
+Students who are post MA and presenting papers at conferences may request departmental support for their travel.
 Only airfare (or possibly mileage reimbursement if travel is by personal automobile) will be paid.

 As the department has limited funds available for graduate student and faculty travel, guidelines for travel funding requests are as follows: